ashwathnanda/Pronto/README.md

 # mini-overflow
-A Flask Web Application which fetches code snippet or JAVA Project (.jar) file based on the requirement provided by the User.
+A Flask Web Application which fetches JAVA Project (.jar) file based on the requirement provided by the User.
+All the files are uploaded on AWS S3 bucket.

 This is a Proof of concept(or Minimum viable concept) and is not intended to be used on a commercial scale.